Charleston Longshoreman Lawyer Near Me

 Notes: Under the LHWCA, “injury” includes illness, occupational disease and hearing loss that occur as a result of employment.

-The Longshore and Harbor Workers’ Compensation Act provides compensation for:
+Common Benefits of the Longshore and Harbor Workers' Compensation Act (LHWCA)

 - Lost wages